 Proper illumination of objects in the scene is another major rule for getting the lighting right.
 The objects situated by the window must be more lit than the ones in the back of the room.
 Also, there should be no completely shaded parts in the image — all materials and textures have to be clear and readable.

 #2.
-Impeccable Composition
+Balanced Composition

 Composition is the interrelation between objects in a picture.
 If all elements of the interior render are properly arranged, it creates harmony and highlights the interior design strengths.
 To achieve the effect, the image must accord with a set of rules.